OData/v3ProtocolDocument/OData.markdown

 #### 8.8.2.1.
 Requesting a Property's Raw Value using `$value`

-A server SHOULD support retrieving the raw value of a primitive type property.
+A service SHOULD support retrieving the raw value of a primitive type property.
 To retrieve this value, a client sends a GET request to the property value URL.
 See the [OData:URL](OData URL Conventions) document for details.

 For example: